Why Sacha Baron Cohen’s Borat impersonation will not be called a Blackface performance

 Apart from Lucas, most reviewers to date have glossed over the question whether Baron Cohen’s anti-Kazakh satire is racist or not.
 The most notable exception has been Inkoo Kang, who, upon rewatching the first Borat film, has bravely come out and declared that the film is not just a satirical critique of racism in two different countries (America and Kazakhstan), but that the film itself is racist, especially in how it ridicules the benighted, impoverished lives of third-world Kazakhs.

 About the origins of the bigoted and preposterously boastful Borat character he began to develop in the late 1990s, Baron Cohen has always been deliberately vague.
-However, given that Baron Cohen never lived in the Eurasian hinterland, his sources of inspiration must have been the people that crossed his path at social gatherings in London and elsewhere: most likely, Russian-speaking kleptocrats from the Eurasian hinterland, accompanied by their families and their representatives.
+Given that Baron Cohen never lived in the Eurasian hinterland, his sources of inspiration must have been the people that crossed his path at social gatherings in London and elsewhere: most likely, Russian-speaking kleptocrats from the Eurasian hinterland, accompanied by their families and their representatives.

 That these types of people do not feature in either of the Borat films is significant.
 Baron Cohen wants to ridicule those who hold bigoted views on the social problems that are dear to him, without touching on the reality of economic deprivation in which such views tend to fester.
-Illegally obtained wealth could be made the stuff of comedy, but in the Borat films Baron Cohen has chosen to turn his attention to subjects that are much less risky.
+Illegally obtained wealth could be made the stuff of comedy, but Baron Cohen has chosen to turn his attention to subjects that are much less risky.

 In speeches and interviews, Baron Cohen has often cast himself as a crusader against bigotry and authoritarianism.
 There is no reason to doubt Baron Cohen’s good intentions, but the Borat films achieve nothing in this regard.
 If anything, they are likely to reinforce the prejudices held by viewers from all ideological persuasions.
 The only comedies that have a chance of changing viewers’ prejudices are those that are able to show respect, or at least compassion, for those being laughed at – think of Charlie Chaplin’s comedies as towering examples.
 The Borat films are too full of disdain to show any such capacity (a feeble attempt at Chaplinesque father-daughter comedy in the second film notwithstanding).